Transit Time Estimation in Catchments

 Julian Klaus (Universität Bonn)

-Ciaran Harman (Johns Hopkins University)
+Ciaran J. Harman (Johns Hopkins University)

-Ype Van Der Velde (Vrije Universiteit Amsterdam)
+Ype van der Velde (Vrije Universiteit Amsterdam)

-M. Hrachowitz (TU Delft - Water Resources)
+Markus Hrachowitz (TU Delft - Water Resources)

 Gianluca Botter (Università degli Studi di Padova)

-More authors (External organisation)
+undefined More Authors (External organisation)

 DOI related publication